Why HVAC Is a Good Career Choice: What Youll Do as a Technician and How Much Youll Make

 • HVAC service manager, $71,176 average salary

-What States Need HVAC Workers the Most
+What States Need HVAC Workers The Most?

-HVAC technicians are in high demand across the United States, but particularly in states like Florida, California, Texas, New York and Illinois.
+HVAC technicians are needed in cities throughout the country, but even more so in Florida, California, Texas, New York and Illinois.
 According to hvacclasses.org, these states employ the most HVAC workers and are experiencing enormous growth in the construction industry.
 Here’s why:

 • Florida: Hurricanes, education and healthcare facilities.